 A non-thesis M. S. degree is not offered in Horticulture.
 If you are interested in a non-thesis option with a horticulture emphasis, please consider the M.S.
 Agriculture degree, in which faculty in Horticulture can serve as major advisors.
 The M.S.
-Agriculture degree is offered through the CAHNRS, either as an on-campus program or as an online degree.
+Agriculture degree is offered through the CAHNRS, primarily as an online degree.